 I’m not a particularly technical person.
-When I’m involved in a discussion about the ins-and-outs of eBook formatting and conversion my eyes tend to gloss over and the other person’ voice starts to sound muffled and monotone, like the teacher from Peanuts.
+When I’m involved in a discussion about the ins-and-outs of eBook formatting and eBook conversion, my eyes tend to gloss over and the other person’s voice starts to sound muffled and monotone, like the teacher from Peanuts.

 So when I first asked an eBook conversion expert what page size I should make my manuscript document before conversion, I was happy to hear a very non-technical answer: “Uhhh, well,… it kinda doesn’t matter!”